Savory steamed yam/taro cake is topped with dried shrimp, green onions, fried shallots and chili is one of popular snacks or kueh in Southeast Asia.

 - About 1 cup of fried shallots you can make your own or use a store-bought

-Place the rice flour and water in a large mixing bowl.
+- Place the rice flour,water, five-spice powder, and salt in a large mixing bowl.
 Whisk until it's blended.
 Set aside.
 Preheat 1 Tbsp of oil in a large skillet or wok.
 Add shallots and garlic and saute until fragrant and soft, about 4 minutes.
 Add the dried shrimp and saute for another 1 minute.
 Add the taro pieces and cook for another 2 minutes.
 Give the rice flour mixture a stir and then pour it into the skillet/wok.
 Reduce the heat to medium or low.
-It will start thicken.
-Keep stirring until everything comes together into a sticky big mess basically.
+It will start to thicken.
+Keep stirring until until it coats the spatula, medium-thick consistency.
+If it's too thick, your kueh will be tougher after steaming.
 Remove from the heat.

 While waiting for the taro cake to steam, prepare the topping: